dimabarbul/XReports/docs/xreports.core/using-report-converter.md

 ```c#
 IReportConverter<HtmlCell> converter = new ReportConverter<HtmlCell>();
 ```
 We've created converter instance to make report cells of type HtmlCell.
-By default for each ReportCell it creates instance of our class (HtmlCell) and copies span and value information.
+For each ReportCell it produces instance of our class (HtmlCell) and copies span and value information.

 So far so good, report is printed and username of evil user is escaped.